nichangyuan/ML-DL/AWS/cov19_classification/XGBoost project in sagemaker.md

 This is a classification project of **COVID-19** with data from [kaggle](https://www.kaggle.com/shirmani/characteristics-corona-patients).
 In the data, there are about 5% patients who die from COVID-19.
 The purpose of this project is to establish a machine learning model with the binary label, survival or death, and with the features like demographic factors, disease conditions, and treatment.
 Then deploy the model in Amazon SageMaker.

-I downloaded data (version 6 - 19-5-20.csv) from [kaggle](https://www.kaggle.com/shirmani/characteristics-corona-patients), then worked on the following aspects in [Jupyter notebook in the same folder covid19.ipynb](https://github.com/nichangyuan/ML-DL/tree/master/AWS/cov19_classification/covid19.ipynb)
+I downloaded data (version 6 - 19-5-20.csv) from [kaggle](https://www.kaggle.com/shirmani/characteristics-corona-patients), then worked on the following aspects using [the Jupyter notebook in the same folder - covid19.ipynb](https://github.com/nichangyuan/ML-DL/tree/master/AWS/cov19_classification/covid19.ipynb)

 1. Pre-model Analysis: process and visualize data; get insights of features and target.
 2. Problem Definition: translate the business needs into machine learning problems; design metrics to measure model performance.